 SculptPrint generates tool paths for 5-axis machine tools.
 The software models complex geometries using voxels.
-The processing of these vast number of cubes is done on the GPU to leverage an army of cores.
+These vast numbers of cubes are processed on the GPU to leverage an army of cores.

-A guided workflow collects information from the user to define a final part to be made, a starting stock geometry, the machine to make it on, and the list of available cutting tools.
-A series of tool paths using the available tools and various cutting patterns is generated.
-The GPU based voxel algorithms ensure no unwanted collisions occur between the tool, part, and moving components of the machine.
-Features for reviewing, inspecting, and simulating the generated paths provide confidence in these paths before attempting them on the machine.
+A guided workflow collects information from the user to define the final part to be made, a starting stock geometry, the machine to make it on, and a list of available cutting tools.
+A series of tool paths, which utilizes the available tools and various cutting patterns, is generated.
+The GPU based voxel algorithms ensure no unwanted collisions occur between the tool, the part, and the moving components of the machine.
+Features for reviewing, inspecting, and simulating these generated paths ensure confidence before these paths are attempted on the machine.
 G-Codes are exported for execution on the machine tool.

 SculptPrint has many other features supporting 5-axis machining as well.
 An inverse time feed profile can be generated to optimize material removal rates.